CACI-International/ergo/ergo/README.md

   zips, directories, urls to such?
 * Allow setting map keys from values rather than string constants?
 * Extend map, fold to operate on maps as well?
-* Reduce function captures to the bare minimum, and allow functions to be called in a delayed context.
+* Reduce function captures to the bare minimum.
 * Allow functions to get call-site variables?
 Convenient for things like `work-dir`.
 * Allow fetching of urls and use of zip/tarballs with load command.